· By Tiny Hearts Education

 8 things expecting parents need to know about birth + postpartum stay in hospital

 As a Midwife, I meet lots of new and expecting parents every day.
-From my time over the last 5 years, here are the top 8 things I think new and expecting parents need to know about their birth + postpartum time in hospital:
+Here are the top 8 things I think new and expecting parents need to know about their birth + postpartum time in hospital:

 1. You are in control.

 Let me be really clear when I say; this is your body, your baby, your labour and birth, and your postpartum journey.
 As Doctors and Midwives, we aren't there to make decisions for you.
 Instead, it's our job to give you all the information, including risks, benefits and alternatives, to enable you and your birthing partner to make an informed decision that is best for you.
 While we may recommend things, the final decision is not ours to make.
 Keep in mind things in labour and birth may not always go to plan, and sometimes you'll have to make decisions under pressure and be flexible.
 So my advice is to work with your birthing team to make the decisions best for you and bub.
 But keep in mind that at the end of the day, the power in the room and the final decision belongs to you.